Happy Work environment

 Dr Christian Carter has described how "fostering positive emotions through gratitude is easy and powerful."
 Makes sense, we all like constructive feedback and delivered in a productive, constructive manner is proven to have significant impact upon employees.
 A simple "Thankyou for that report it really helps me" or "Guys, you've really worked hard this week to meet the deadline , thankyou" can go a long way.

-Share the Vision.
+5. Share the Vision

 Vision-1

 This is a key driver for employees and particularly within the millennial age group if you remember from our earlier blog.
-They want to understand the Corporate vision and how they can and do contribute to it.
+They want to understand the corporate vision and how they can and do contribute to it.

-Workers who are happy within their roles, tend to have a clear understanding of the importance of the tasks they perform at all times and how they relate to the bigger Company Objective.
+Workers who are happy within their roles, tend to have a clear understanding of the importance of the tasks they perform at all times and how they relate to the bigger company objective.
 So relaying this to them and explaining how they contribute to the overall success of the business is seen as vital, particularly within smaller organisations where this can be seen as a very powerful tool.
 The benefits are often seen in times of varied individual workload or when economic factors impact the organisation.

-6 Create a Positive Work Environment.
+6. Create a Positive Work Environment

 positive work environment

-This is an extremely powerful factor in happiness at work.
-Owners and managers principally set the tone here by creating a welcoming, friendly environment that provides opportunity for positive social interaction between employees, teams and divisions both within work related times and outside of these as well.
-Positive managerial attitudes feed down and combined with events such as Team huddles, team goals, team lunches, away days, quiz nights it should hopefully foster, providing you have the on boarding right, employees to have friends within the workplace which will nurture as indivduals a sense of happiness and positivity with their workplace.
+Positive managerial attitudes feed down and combined with events such as team huddles, team goals, team lunches, away days, quiz nights.
+It should hopefully foster, providing you have the on boarding right, employees to have friends within the workplace which will nurture as individuals a sense of happiness and positivity with their workplace.

-Appropriate Remuneration and Reward.
+7. Appropriate Remuneration and Reward

 Rewards

 Very few of us work for the fun of it, so the need to have a suitable remuneration package and a structure in place for development is critical in ensuring the well being of employees.
 This may be supplemented depending on your work environment by incentivised payments from individual or team targets set around personal performance.
-Additionally, their is an increasing trend amongst employees to place considerable value on other non financial benefits such as flexible working hours, early finishes and discounted store and online benefit cards such as perkbox.
+Additionally, there is an increasing trend amongst employees to place considerable value on other non financial benefits such as flexible working hours, early finishes and discounted store and online benefit cards such as perk box.

 About the Author: Mark Woffenden